astnai/lab/README.md

 # labs.astnai.com

 A collection of experimental user interfaces.
-Repository designed so that each component is numbered within the [/app](./app) folder

 ![Screenshot of the application](/cool-screenshot.png)